Greeg0/Greeg0/README.md

 Hello, I am the developer of BounceWii.
-A simple program that brought a DVD style screensaver to the modded Wii community.
+It is a simple program that brought a DVD style screensaver to the Wii.